../_images/LC_Board_Logo_Detail_A_1280w.jpg

 LibreCellular uses commodity compute hardware together with software-defined radio to create a highly flexible LTE base station, where the cellular core network may optionally run alongside this for a fully self-contained solution.
 A reference hardware platform will be provided, together with validated software versions and configuration to enable repeatable deployment.

 The main use is envisaged as low power small cells, configured for typical bandwidths of 1.4MHz and 3MHz, operating in Ofcom Shared Access and CBRS spectrum.
-These networks will initially support a data service only, but support for native voice dialling via VoLTE — aka “HD voice” — is planned, along with potentially circuit-switched fallback (CSFB) also at some point in the future.

 Software Stack